-The dental coverage is wide with lots of plans that are available near nationwide.
+As with the company's health insurance options, the dental coverage is wide with lots of plans that are available near nationwide.
 There are both individual and family coverage options with useful features like regular exams, x-rays, cleanings and more covered.

 Plans are tailored from state to state so Guardian offers a useful tool on its website that allows you to search by area and requirement.
 Then you can find a dentist near you that's in-network covered so you get care within your plan.
 There are over 100,000 dentists across the country.
+For another insurer with access to a large network of dentists, so read our Delta Dental Insurance review.

 Guardian offers both Preferred Provider Organization (PPO) and Dental Health Maintenance Organization (DHMO) plans.
 That means you can pay monthly and get a discount, for the former, or go for a copay plan so you're covered totally in the case of the later.